 For further information on how to work out if your project is eligible for a grant please contact us at:

-For 2018, grants meetings will be held by the Grants Committee on the second Tuesday of each month:
+Standard Grants meetings will be held by the Grants Committee every six months.